elementary-Inc/blog/_posts/2019-11-30-introducing-elementary-os-5-1-hera.md

 During this cycle, Flatpak has really matured as a technology which has lead us to commit to [a Flatpak future for our AppCenter ecosystem][flatpak].
 Beyond that—and more immediately relevant—we've been hard at work to design a new sideloading experience for users to more safely get apps if they venture outside of AppCenter.

 While we always recommend installing curated AppCenter apps where we've done extensive automated and human reviews, we understand that some apps will not meet the strict requirements for AppCenter—and will thus be distributed elsewhere.
-Rather than encouraging users to drop to a Terminal, add inherently insecure PPAs, or install packages that end up getting root access to the system, we've decided to make a new app called Sideload to make it extremely easy to sideload Flatpak apps.
+Rather than encouraging users to drop to a Terminal, add inherently insecure PPAs, or install packages that end up getting root access to the system, we've created a new core elementary OS utility called Sideload to make it extremely easy to sideload Flatpak apps.

 <figure class="third" markdown="1">
 ![Sideload](https://raw.githubusercontent.com/elementary/sideload/master/data/screenshot.png)